vhive-serverless/vSwarm/benchmarks/aes/README.md

    # Specify the hostname through "endpoints.json"
    echo '[ { "hostname": "localhost" } ]' > endpoints.json

-   # Start the invoker with a chosen RPS rate and time
+   # Start the invoker with a chosen RPS rate and time (With relay)
-   ./invoker -port 50051 -dbg -time 10 -rps 1
+   ./invoker -port 50000 -dbg -time 10 -rps 1
    ```